-2015 May: One day climb to Camel Back & Johns Peak & Tidbinbilla Peak in Tidbinbilla Nature Reserve, ACT, Australia
+2015 May: One day climb to Camels Hump & Johns Peak & Tidbinbilla Peak in Tidbinbilla Nature Reserve, ACT, Australia

 DH and I were meant to spend the weekend at Warrumbungle National Park.
 Rainy weather over there caused a last minute change of plan.
 So we decided on climbing these 3 mountains in Tidbinbilla Nature Reserve in ACT instead: